 8. Home Invasions

 This has to be one of the scariest “Internet of Things security” threats since it bridges the gap between the digital and physical world.
-As already mentioned, an unsecured IoT device can leak your IP address which can be used to pinpoint your residential address.
+As already mentioned, an unsecured IoT device can leak your IP address, which can pinpoint your residential address.

 Hackers can sell this information to underground websites where criminal outfits operate.
-Also, if you are using IoT connected smart home security systems, then those could be compromised as well.
+Also, if you are using IoT-connected smart home security systems, those could also be compromised.
 This is why you need to secure your connected devices through IoT security and the use of VPNs.

 9. Remote Vehicle Access